cjbarnard978/OCRandTesseract/ocrai/README.md

 IMPORTANT: DO NOT PUSH YOUR API KEY TO GITHUB.
 When pushing to github replace your secret API key with a placeholder-this script uses 'yourkeyhere'

 # How the Script Works

+First, the script will ensure you have the correct packages installed in your virtual environment.
+Make sure to check requirements.txt.
+Next, any PDF in your PDF directory will be passed to pdf2image, then separated into individual pngs.
+The only image refinement in this script is a convert to grayscale path-this is because the script is geared toward scanned images of aged books that may be yellowed.
+Once the images are converted to grayscale and moved to a separate directory, that directory sends the grayscale images to pytesseract using a for/if loop.
+If the OCR confidence rating is less than 65% in pytesseract, the loop passes the OCR file to a low confidence directory and continues through the grayscale directory.
+Once the OCR is complete, images in the low confidence directory are passed to openai 0.28 for AI correction.
+Finally, the corrected OCR files are passed to a directory called openai_corrections.
+You will know the loop is complete when "'Corrected text saved to {corrected_file}" prints to your terminal.